Katherine Foster, MBACP, PgDip

 It is important that you feel comfortable working with me and that we are the right ‘fit’, I place a great deal of emphasis on ‘relationship’ as this is the essence of my work so offer an initial 30 minute session for free.

 From then on my fees are £50 per session.
-I reserve a number of appointments for students and others which I can offer at a concession.
+I reserve a number of appointments which I can offer at a concession.

 Maps & Directions